Giorgio de Stefani: Rivalry with Fred Perry

 where Stefani led two sets to one with Perry leading in the fourth to force a deciding set, when the Briton fell awkwardly while running to the net and hurt his ankle.
 Subsequently Perry tried fix the match with Stefani.
 He wanted to lose as a noble thus offering his Italian opponent "an honourable victory" if they avoid long, wide rallies that would damage his ankle more.
 According to Perry it was Stefani who rushed to help him up when this happened.
 Subsequently Stefani turned and took the fourth and final set, but Perry recalled it as a gentleman affair, where Stefani stuck to their plan all the time.
 Right after the match Perry collapsed and had to be carried to the dressing room where the doctors diagnosed him with a sprained ankle.
 Although Perry swore to take revenge on him the next time they play again.
 Thus in return, on their next match-up in the quarterfinal of the Australian Championships in Melbourne Perry crushed the Italian, ruining his best oversees result and giving him the biggest loss of his life with a score of 6–0, 6–0, 6–0.
 He also stopped him in the doubles contest quarterfinals as well with a straight sets victory.
 Perry stated later that "That determination was part of my character".
 Three years later The Glasgow Herald described their relationship as Stefani being the hoodoo to Perry's career.
 Perry eventually went on to become the 1934 world amateur number one.
-Perry torned pro after the 1936 season, while de Stefani got more and more involved in sports diplomacy.
+Perry turned pro after the 1936 season, while de Stefani got more and more involved in sports diplomacy.